When riders talk about gummy tyres, the conversation usually revolves around one thing — grip.

 The GT333 Extreme Gummy is one of the few tyres I’ve ridden that genuinely performs across almost every type of terrain without feeling heavily biased towards one condition.

-Over the last 12 rides, I’ve used it in rocky creek beds, sandstone climbs, wet roots, hard-packed trails, fire roads, mud and soft loamy forest sections.
+Over the last 12 rides alone, I’ve used it in rocky creek beds, sandstone climbs, wet roots, hard-packed trails, fire roads, mud and soft loamy forest sections.

 The surprising thing is that it never feels out of place.